Math Girls

 Math Girls (数学ガール, Sūgaku gāru) is the first in a series of math-themed young adult novels of the same name by Japanese author Hiroshi Yuki.
-It was published by SoftBank Creative in 2007, followed by Math Girls: Fermat's Last Theorem in 2008, Math Girls: Gödel's Incompleteness Theorems in 2009, and Math Girls: Randomized Algorithms in 2011.
+It was published by SoftBank Creative in 2007, followed by Math Girls: Fermat's Last Theorem in 2008, Math Girls: Gödel's Incompleteness Theorems in 2009, Math Girls: Randomized Algorithms in 2011, Math Girls: Galois Theory in 2012, and Math Girls: The Poincaré conjecture in 2018.
 As of December 2010, the series had sold over 100,000 books in Japan.

-On November 23, 2011, an English translation of the book was released by Bento Books, who subsequently released translations of Fermat's Last Theorem (ISBN 978-0983951339) and Gödel's Incompleteness Theorems (ISBN 978-1939326294) on December 5, 2012, and April 25, 2016, respectively.
+On November 23, 2011, an English translation of the book was released by Bento Books, who subsequently released translations of Fermat's Last Theorem and Gödel's Incompleteness Theorems on December 5, 2012, and April 25, 2016, respectively.
+All books in the series have an English translation as of 2022.

 Overview

 The unnamed narrator and his schoolmates Miruka and Tetra are Japanese high school students with an interest in mathematics.
 Together they explore the world of mathematics by helping each other solve problems spanning a wide range of difficulty, from extensions of high school mathematics to extremely difficult problems previously addressed by famous mathematicians.
 While the book is presented as a novel, the bulk of its content is related to finding the solution to complex math problems, so could also be considered a form of textbook.